justinformentin/p/content/code/2021-03-28/index.md

 If you choose to leave a TODO or a comment about a bug, someone else will need to spend extra time just getting to where you are right now in terms of knowing the situation.
 Since you're already there with full knowledge, just fix it.

-If it's more complex and requires some more thought or refactoring, create a ticket so it can be tracked.
+If it's more complex and requires additional thought or refactoring, create a ticket so it can be tracked.
 Don't get in the habit of leaving them or else they'll just increase in number, possibly being put off indefinitely.

 ## Time Prioritization